CaboneMailServer/.github/profile/README.md

-This is my project of mail server.
+This is my mail server project.

-I know it's another mail server distribution... mailcow...mailu...
+I know you're going to tell me yet another open source mail server distribution... your right !

+I searched another mail server distribution... and i've tested some like mailcow...mailu...iredmail...kopano... openxchange...
 But not reponds to my need... principaly to work in full container mod without adherence to the host... to be abel to work also on kubernetes...